JakobWadman/AutonomousBikeCompact/README.md

 This repository is intended to provide the necessary files to continue the project Reinforcement learning of a nonlinear bike controller (fall 2019).

 The directory RL_directory contains the material related to reinforcement learning.
+It contains:
+* barebone_setup
+* final_version_with_saturation